Fidelity Wealth Management Reviews – Service, Offerings, & Limitations

 Fidelity Investments Financial Planning & Advisory Options

-Here’s a quick look at their four main financial advisory and wealth management services:
+Here’s a quick Fidelity wealth management review of its four main financial advisory and wealth management services:

-Fidelity Go is Fidelity’s version of a robo advisor.
-What this means is, you answer a few questions from their automated system, and based on your answers, the system develops and investment plan for you and begins to implement it once you fund your account.
+Fidelity Go is Fidelity’s version of a robo advisor (which you may read about in Fidelity wealth management reviews).
+What this means is, you answer a few questions from their automated system, and based on your answers, the system develops an investment plan for you and begins to implement it once you fund your account.

 Fidelity Go requires no minimum balance and has no fees for accounts under $10,000.
 There’s a 0.35% fee for accounts over $50,000.
 Between those limits, accounts are charged $3 per month.

 This is a hands-off investment approach for both parties.